tractorcow-farm/silverstripe-fluent/docs/en/translatable.md

 This will run the installation in a DB transaction (tested in MySQL).

 This will not migrate anything filtered by locale, and will initially assume that all items are visible in all locales.
-`FluentFilteredExtension` will need to be applied and migrated manually for each filtered dataobject.
+`FluentFilteredExtension` will need to be applied and migrated manually for each filtered DataObject.

-This migration tool also assumes that the root Locale sitetree is the base sitetree for your website, but will not delete pages that only exist in other locales.
+This migration tool also assumes that the root locale SiteTree is the base SiteTree for your website, but will not delete pages that only exist in other locales.
 Some re-ordering and page deletion may be necessary after migration.

 As a part of the migration process all translated versions of pages will be unpublished, merged back into the main